Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

 and

 For completely incoherent states we find

 and

-Our analytical results and their efficacy in capturing finite-size fluctuations are illustrated in Figs.~\ref{Fig:Covariances} and~\ref{Fig:OP:OPVariance}, where we compare our predictions with simulations of the full KS model \eqref{Eq:KS:original} for a network of $1,000$ oscillators.
+Our analytical results and their efficacy in capturing finite-size fluctuations are illustrated in Figs.~\ref{Fig:Covariances} and~\ref{Fig:OP:OPVariance}, where we compare our predictions with simulations of the full KS model \eqref{Eq:KS:original} for a network of $1,000$ oscillators with a Gaussian natural frequency distribution $g(\omega)$ with unit-variance.
 Fig.~\ref{Fig:Covariances} shows the covariance function $R(\tau)$ for a partially synchronized state described by \eqref{Formula:R:ps} and for a completely incoherent state described by \eqref{Formula:R:incoh}.
 Fig.~\ref{Fig:OP:OPVariance}(a) shows the averaged order parameter $\langle r(t) \rangle$ as a function of the coupling strength $K$.
 The order parameter of the full KS model \eqref{Eq:KS:original} is very well reproduced by classical mean-field theory \eqref{Eq:SC} for values of the coupling strength $K\ge K_{\rm{crit}}$.
-Moreover, our extension of the mean-field results to the completely incoherent state given by \eqref{Formula:incoh:r} captures the value of the order parameter for the subcritical range $K<K_{\rm{crit}}$.
-Fig.~\ref{Fig:OP:OPVariance}(b) shows how our analytical results for the variance of the order parameter~\eqref{Formula:V:ps}, \eqref{Formula:incoh:r} reproduce the true variance well for coupling strength away from the bifurcation at $K_{\rm{crit}}$.
-We have checked that the results for the full KS model \eqref{Eq:KS:original} are indistinguishable by eye when a larger network with $10,000$ oscillators is simulated.
-Additional numerical results for various values of the coupling strength $K$ are provided in the Appendix.
+Moreover, our extension of the mean-field results to the completely incoherent state given by \eqref{Formula:incoh:r} reproduces the order parameter for the subcritical range $K<K_{\rm{crit}}$.
+Fig.~\ref{Fig:OP:OPVariance}(b) shows that the variance of the order parameter is well captured by our analytical expressions~\eqref{Formula:V:ps} and \eqref{Formula:incoh:r} for coupling strength away from the bifurcation at $K_{\rm{crit}}$.
+Additional numerical results and the description of our numerical setup are provided in Appendix~\ref{app:addnum} and Appendix~\ref{app:num}, respectively.

-{\it Covariance function for a partially synchronized state.} Our approach is based on the following prerequisites. (i)~Although seeking to quantify fluctuations of $Z(t)$, we replace in Eq.~\eqref{Eq:KS} the mean-field $Z(t)$ by its constant thermodynamic value $Z_\infty$, and we move into the corotating frame
+{\it Covariance function for a partially synchronized state.} Our approach is based on the following prerequisites. (i) Moving into the corotating frame $\theta_i(t) = \psi_i(t) - \arg Z_\mathrm{c}(t)$ and assuming that the rotation frequency and the order parameter are given to leading order by their respective mean-field limits, Eq.~(\ref{Eq:KS:original}) becomes the so called Adler equation